TheDiamondYT1/DeathView/README.md

 A [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) plugin that puts a player into spectator when they die.

 Basically its like Mineplex:
-1. Player 'dies' (but isint shown a death screen).<br>
+1. Player 'dies' (but isn't shown a death screen).<br>
 2. Player gets put in spectator for a few seconds. <br>
 3. Player gets put in survival and teleported to spawn. <br>

 ### Configuration